 Lookout Mountain lies on the west-northwest side of the Deep Creek-Rock Creek canyon, one of the deepest and largest canyon systems in the Snowy Range.
 The south slope of Lookout Mountain drops sharply over 1,000 feet to Deep Creek, via Crater Lake.
 There is a trail from Crater Lake that goes down to the Rock Creek Trail.
 The Rock Creek Trail runs 11 miles from Sand Lake to the trailhead near Arlington.

 A word here on maps… There are “VIP” maps everywhere for tourists in this area.
 That map shows two trails to Lookout Mountain, calling one the Lookout Mountain Trail and the other the Crater Lake Trail.
-Topo maps only show a trail and an old road.
+Topo maps only show a trail and an old road - FS113.g.
 A check with the forest service trail crews in Saratoga, Wyoming revealed that to be the actual case.
-There is sort of a second trail on the mountain.
+FS113.G is sort of like a second trail on the mountain.
 But, it is not anything they recommend.
-It is an old 2-track just south of the Crater Lake Trail.
+It is just an old 2-track just south of the Crater Lake Trail.
 It starts at the back of a little campsite a few hundred yards down Road 113.
 The road is barricaded to traffic, but winds through the forest and some meadow before just ending near the drop down to Crater Lake.
 You can get good forest service maps from either of their offices in the area.

 As always, visitors are reminded to pack out what they pack in.